SQL Execution Plan Details

-- The plan is displayed as a table, which contains 10 columns: id, operation, A-time, A-rows, E-rows, Peak Memory, E-memory, A-width, E-width, and E-costs.
-The definition of the plan-type columns (columns started with id, operation, or E) is the same as that of running EXPLAIN.
+- The plan is displayed as a table, which contains 11 columns: id, operation, A-time, A-rows, E-rows, E-distinct, Peak Memory, E-memory, A-width, E-width, and E-costs.
+The definition of the plan-type columns (columns started with id, operation, or some started with E) is the same as that of running EXPLAIN.
 For details, see Execution Plan (execution plan) in the section.
-The definition of A-time, A-rows, Peak Memory, and A-width are described as follows:
+The definition of A-time, A-rows, E-distinct, Peak Memory, and A-width are described as follows:

 - A-time: indicates the execution completion time of the current operator.
 Generally, the A-time of the operator executed on the DN is two values enclosed by square brackets (), indicating the shortest time and longest time for completing the operator on all DNs, respectively.

-- A-rows: indicates the number of tuples provided by the current operator
+- A-rows: number of actual output tuples of the operator

-- Peak Memory: indicates the peak memory usage of an operator on each DN.
+- Peak Memory: peak memory of the operator on each DN

 - Predicate Information (identified by plan id):

 This part displays the memory usage information printed by certain operators (mainly Hash and Sort), including peak memory, control memory, operator memory, width, auto spread num, and early spilled; and spill details, including spill Time(s), inner/outer partition spill num, temp file num, split data volume, and written disk IO [min, max].

 - DataNode Information (identified by plan id):

 The total execution time and network traffic, including the maximum and minimum execution time in the initialization and end phases on each DN, initialization, execution, and time in the end phase on each CN, and the system available memory during the current statement execution, and statement estimation memory information.